VeritasSupraOmnia/qcc/README.md

 	suppliment the lang while I develop it.
-It's also the case that not having that fine grained control over the mid-level programming media is highly short-sighted due to the gimping of control the programmer might very easily feel from not having the inability to emit fairly exact C and fairly exact assembly, thereby.
+It's also the case that not having that fine grained control over the mid-level programming media is highly short-sighted due to the gimping of control the programmer might very easily feel from not having the ability to emit fairly exact C and fairly exact assembly, thereby.

 	Because this is mostly a preprocessor not a true compiler, I don't need to worry so much about the verbosely emitted C being technically